xGuIInE/aizon-api/README.md

 > You must add `Authorization` header with a valid admin IdToken.
 POST/PATCH/DELETE request must have a JSON body with required keys (listed below).
 GET request must have null body

+> Owner must be a valid cognito client username

 - /users

   - POST.
 Creates a new client user.
 Keys REQUIRED: email.